raspberrypilearning/stress-ball/en/step_2.md

 **Online:** open a new online Scratch project at [scratch.mit.edu/](https://scratch.mit.edu/projects/editor){:target=”_blank”}.

 **Offline:** open a new project in the offline editor.
-If you need to download and install the Scratch offline editor, you can find it at [scratch.mit.edu/download](https://scratch.mit.edu/download){:target=”_blank”}.
+If you need to, you can [download and install Scratch here](https://scratch.mit.edu/download){:target=”_blank”}.

-The Scratch environment which you will open looks like this:
+The Scratch environment that you will open looks like this:

 ![screenshot](images/balls-scratch.png)